dakindre/Multi-Label-Image-Ontology/README.md

 # Multilabel Image Classification and Graphical Database Ontology

 ## Understood Objective
-Given a set of unlabeled images, create an ontological representation of image classification hierarchy
+Given a set of unlabeled images, create an ontological representation of classification hierarchy

 ## Table of Contents
 1. Introduction